thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 sudo apt install mosquitto
 ```

-## `thin-edge` installation
+## `thin-edge.io` installation

-When all dependencies are in place you can proceed with installation of `thin-edge cli` and `thin-edge mapper` service.
+When all dependencies are in place you can proceed with installation of `thin-edge.io cli` and `thin-edge.io mapper` service.

 ### Package download

-Thin Edge package is in thin-edge repository on GitHub: [thin-edge.io](https://github.com/thin-edge/thin-edge.io/releases/).
+thin-edge.io package is in thin-edge.io repository on GitHub: [thin-edge.io](https://github.com/thin-edge/thin-edge.io/releases/).

 To download the package from github repository use following command (use desired version):